edgio-docs/edgio-docs/src/guides/performance/traffic_splitting.md

 ### Create a Set Cookie Rule

 Create a rule that sets a cookie for the desired set of users.
-In this case, we will create a rule that sets a cookie for 10% of requests to `www.example.com`.
+In this case, we will create a rule that sets a cookie for 10% of requests directed to your site's homepage.

 <Callout type="info">